St. Theresa Catholic Secondary School

 St. Theresa Catholic Secondary School (STCSS) is a Roman Catholic Secondary School in Belleville, Ontario, Canada.
 It operates under the direction of the Algonquin and Lakeshore Catholic District School Board.
 The school is named after the patron saint, St. Theresa (1873–1897).
-St. Theresa C.S.S. is a uniform school.
+The school is a uniform institution serving grades 9 through 12.

 Administration

 In 2024, there were over 70 teaching staff, over 20 support staff and two administrators, led by a principal and vice-principal.